How to Size Your Finger

 Your finger size will also depend on the temperature of your surroundings.
 Cold fingers will be smaller than hot ones.
 When you size, take into account how hot or cold your fingers normally are.

 Consider Ring Width

-The wider the ring, the smaller it fits, so if you choose a wide, 7mm or 8mm ring, for example, you may need to size up—1/4 size for comfort fit and 1/2 size for non-comfort fit.
+The wider the ring, the snugger it fits.
+So if you choose a 8mm or 10mm ring, for example, you may need to size up—1/4 size for comfort fit and 1/2 size for standard fit.